Leica CL vs Panasonic GM5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica CL (Typ 7323) and Panasonic Lumix DMC-GM5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GM5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the GM5 from Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica CL and the Panasonic GM5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.